-- Reorient or relocate the receiving antenna. - Increase the separation between the equipment and receiver. - Connect the equipment to an outlet on a circuit different from that to which the receiver is connected. - Consult the dealer or an experienced radio/TV technician for help.

-Only Peripherals complying with the FCC Class B limits may be attached to this equipment.
+- Reorient or relocate the receiving antenna. - Increase the separation between the equipment and receiver. - Connect the equipment to an outlet on a circuit different from that to which the receiver is connected. - Consult the dealer or an experienced radio/TV technician for help. - NOTE Only Peripherals complying with the FCC Class B limits may be attached to this equipment.
 Operation with noncompliant peripherals or peripherals not recommended by Toshiba is likely to result in interference to radio and TV reception.
-Shielded cables must be used between the external devices and the computer's, monitor port, USB port, PS/2 port®, i.LINK® port and microphone jack (Port availability depends on model selected).
+Shielded cables must be used between the external devices and the computer's parallel port, monitor port, USB port, PS/2 port[®], i.LINK[®] port, HDMI out port and microphone jack (Port availability depends on model selected).
 Changes or modifications made to this equipment not expressly approved by Toshiba or parties authorized by Toshiba could void the user's authority to operate the equipment.